HarrisonKing1618/alx-system_engineering-devops/0x00-shell_basics/README.md

-list content of current directory
+command to user’s home directory